-Pursuant to Education Law, the PIGI is currently defined as the ten-year average of the annual percentage change in New York State personal income over the period concluding with the State fiscal year that ends 15 months before the applicable school year begins (for example, the PIGI for SY 2023 equals the ten-year average of the annual percentage change in New York State personal income from FY 2012 to FY 2021).
+Pursuant to Education Law, the PIGI is currently defined as the 10-year average of the annual percentage change in New York State personal income over the period concluding with the State fiscal year that ends 15 months before the applicable school year begins (for example, the PIGI for SY 2025 equals the 10-year average of the annual percentage change in New York State personal income from FY 2014 to FY 2023).
 This rate is measured using BEA data published closest to October 31 prior to the start of the school year.

-The PIGI then establishes the allowable growth for School Aid for the upcoming school year, with certain portions of this amount reserved for growth in formula-based aids outside of Foundation Aid, including primarily expense-based reimbursement programs such as Building Aid and Transportation Aid.
+The PIGI then establishes the maximum allowable growth for School Aid for the upcoming school year, with certain portions of this amount reserved for growth in formula-based aids outside of Foundation Aid, including primarily expense-based reimbursement programs such as Building Aid and Transportation Aid.
 Any remaining growth can be allocated pursuant to a chapter of law for purposes including, but not limited to, increases in Foundation Aid.
-Total spending for School Aid in SY 2025 and thereafter is based on the projected PIGI.